Memorials to Shattered Myths

 Harriet F. Senie

-Harriet F. Senie is Director of the M.A.
-Program in Art History and Art Museum Studies at City College, CUNY, and also teaches at the CUNY Graduate Center.
-She is the author of several books and numerous articles on public art, and is co-founder of the international organization Public Art Dialogue and co-editor of its journal, Public Art Dialogue.
+Harriet F. Senie is Professor Emerita of Art History at City College New York and the CUNY Graduate Center.
+She is the author of several books and numerous articles on public art, and is co-founder of the international organization Public Art Dialogue and a founding editor of its journal, Public Art Dialogue.
 Read more

 More Books by Harriet F. Senie